The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            This function returns true on empty arrays.

 ### ### Checks whether a given array is a list

 _Determines if the given array is a list.
 An array is considered a list if its keys consist of consecutive